heggy231/accounting.js/MyNote/videoNote.md

       recurse();
     }
     // causes stack overflow = Max call stack size exceeded
+    // function can see itself and call itself.  good example of function call itself

 To fix stack overflow, we need base case (function stops at some point; Does not call itself again) Key point: recursive function always must have base case.

+## NEW terms: Call Stack definition ##
+ - Call Stack: when you open debugger you see it on the right side column.
+   Call Stack stores functions that are running in the program,
+    * Everytime the function is called it is added to the stack
+    * When the function completes (done); function is removed from the stack.
+ - Google chrome behavior:  When you enter some functions, it gets stored as anonymous function that is run when you      hit enter ex) debugger;
+        recurse();

-var counter = 0;
+        These two are stored both inside of anonymous function. var counter = 0;

 function recurse()  {